Stavros Pnevmonidis

-Stavros Pnevmonidis (born 7 August 2006) is a Greek professional footballer who plays as a winger for Super League club Olympiacos.
+Stavros Pnevmonidis (born 7 August 2006) is a Greek professional footballer who plays as a winger for Super League club Atromitos, on loan from Olympiacos.

 He was part of the team that won the 2024 UEFA Youth League and has represented Greece U19.

 Club career

-Pnevmomidis began his senior career at Olympiacos U19, emerging as a key player in their historic UEFA Youth League 2023–24 victory.
+Pnevmomidis began his career at Olympiacos U19, emerging as a key player in their historic UEFA Youth League 2023–24 victory.
 He featured in 7 matches, accumulating 550 minutes of playing time and scoring 5 goals.

 On 12 February 2025, he scored a decisive header in Olympiacos's 1–0 win over Girona in the Round of 16 of the UEFA Youth League.

 He made the jump to Olympiacos's first team on 1 July 2025, signing a professional contract.

 International career

 Since 2024, Pnevmomidis has been capped by Greece U19, appearing in at least 4 matches during qualification and friendly matches.